Morgane-des-Ligneris/cricket_genome_annotation_pipeline/README.md

 The `--qualityThreshold` was diminished to 1 because it is not only the RNAseq data from the studied specie but also the other one chosen here.

 After you can run the command indicated in each specie sections.
-Following that in order to align RNAseq data from all the species and not just itself, you have to go (rather quickly) inside the newly created folder with the name of the specie and replace the `Runlist.txt` with the file available here [Runlist.txt](https://github.com/Morgane-des-Ligneris/cricket_genome_annotation_pipeline/blob/main/Runlist.txt).
-It is all the accession from the five species selected.
+Following that, in order to align RNAseq data from all the species of interest here, and not just itself, you have to go (rather quickly) inside the newly created folder with the name of the specie and replace the `Runlist.txt` with the file available here [Runlist.txt](https://github.com/Morgane-des-Ligneris/cricket_genome_annotation_pipeline/blob/main/Runlist.txt).
+It is all the accession from the species selected.
 This needs to be done during the indexing of the genome, otherwise it will be too late once the program starts to map the data.

 # BRAKER2 installation